tleach/claydavis/ReadMe.md

 Clay Davis is the Maryland who has his fingers in all the pies getting a little bit of action from everything that's going down.

-In the world of software development, Clay Davis likes to make sure he can control all his repos easily using YAML.
+In the world of software development, Clay Davis likes to make sure he can control all his repos easily... using YAML.

+IN DEVELOPMENT